-All official documents must be forwarded to the Delaware State University Office of Graduate Admissions, c/o DSU@Wilmington 3931 Kirkwood Hwy., Wilmington, DE 19808.
+All official documents must be forwarded to gradstudieswilm@desu.edu or sent via regular mail to Delaware State University Office of Graduate Admissions, 3931 Kirkwood Hwy., Wilmington, DE 19808.
 GRE Scores are received electronically via the University Testing Service; please select code 5153 for electronic submission of scores.

-\Please note that all application materials are to be received by the deadline noted.
+Please note that all application materials are to be received by the deadline noted.
 Incomplete applications will not be reviewed.
 Some graduate programs have earlier deadlines and more stringent admission requirements than noted for Graduate Studies and Research.
 Also note that some programs only admit once per year.
 The applicant is therefore advised to contact the prospective program of interest prior to submission of the application.
 Complete applications are reviewed and evaluated by the respective Department, which recommends action to the Dean of Graduate, Adult and Extended Studies.
 The Dean of Graduate, Adult and Extended Studies reviews all recommendations along with application materials, renders an admission decision and extends an offer of admission to the applicant.